haiderali3071/Home-Challenge-React/README.md

 ## How to RUN

-In the project directory, create .env:
+In the project directory, create .env file.

 #### .env